AishaErel/ai201-project2-fitfindr-starter/README.md

 ## The process ends after the Fit Card is generated and returned to the user.

 ## State Management

-**How does information from one tool get passed to the next?**

-## How does information from one tool get passed to the next?

 The agent stores information in a session state object throughout the conversation.